-Breakfast Scenarios
+SHOW SLIDE: Breakfast Scenarios

-In the next activity, you are going to review different breakfast menu options and determine how food items should be credited in these specific examples.
+We have covered several different factors to consider when implementing OVS in the School Breakfast Program.
+In the next activity, we are going to review different breakfast menu options and determine how food items should be credited in these specific examples.

-(Activity): Breakfast Scenarios Worksheet
+(Workbook Activity): Breakfast Scenarios Worksheet

-Refer to the following scenarios on the Breakfast Scenarios Option Worksheet.
+Refer participants to the following scenarios on the Breakfast Scenarios Option Worksheet located in the Participant's Workbook.